gonzalogarciajaubert/dynamic-themes/README.md

 **Note: Not avaliable yet.
 Contribute to http://grails.org/plugins/pending**

-Simply run the command `grails install-plugin dynamicthemes`.
+Simply run the command `grails install-plugin dynamic-themes`.
 Note that this will install the latest version into the global scope, rather than the compile scope which is slightly cleaner, above.

 ### Configure the plugin